JulianRadix/raf-school-programme/README.md

 ## Usage
 Once the development server is running, you can access the application in your web browser at `http://localhost:3000`.

-## Contributing
-We welcome contributions to the School Dashboard project.
-To contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.

 ## License
 This project is licensed under the All Rights Reserved License.
 See the [LICENSE](LICENSE) file for details.